NoMagicVideos/NoMagicYouTube/README.md

 # NoMagicYouTube
-The NoMagic YouTube channel repository, containing code, scripts, documents, files, or material used in any videos
+The NoMagic YouTube channel repository, containing code, scripts, documents, files, or material used in any videos.

+## About Channel
+Coming soon...